 Where’s Plum At?

-After reading all about these levels, I couldn’t help but wonder where Plum was in terms of a remote culture that I have been trying to build at the company.
+After reading all about these levels of remote work, I couldn’t help but wonder where Plum was in terms of a remote culture that I have been trying to build at the company.
 While I can say without a shred of doubt that we’ve definitely crossed Level 3, we’re still at the beginning of Level 4.
 I am increasingly learning more and actively taking an initiative to boost asynchronous communication but there’s definitely a lot more to do.